iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 What I mean in here will become clearer after we [construct catamorphisms](#sec:cata).

-Before we end this motivation and proceed to the actual construction of recursion schemes, there is an intuition that, I think, is useful to have in mind.
+Before we end this motivation and proceed to the actual construction of recursion schemes, there is an intuition that I believe useful to have in mind.
 In imperative programming,
 there is a close relationship between how we structure data and how we structure the control flow.
 Working with arrays almost asks the programmer to design programs with `for` loops.